anfredette/vxlan_tool/README.md

 This was started with a copy of https://github.com/opendaylight/sfc/blob/master/sfc-test/nsh-tools/vxlan_tool.py written by Yi Yang and Reinaldo Penno

-Initially, this code was modified to
+This code was modified to
 * run with Python 2.7
 * swap the IP SA and DA when forwarding.
-* Work for either port 4790 or 6633
+* Work for either UDP port 4790 or 6633
 * Added verbose option to turn off prints when in forward mode

 Options: